chaseruskin/orbit/docs/src/commands/install.md

 ## __NAME__

-install - store an immutable reference to an ip
+install - store an immutable reference to a project

 ## __SYNOPSIS__